leohartx/smart-tmux-bashrc/README.md

 # smart-tmux-bashrc
-For the better tmux work flow on all environments !!. i have created a script that make default terminal to collaborate with tmux.
+> For a better tmux work flow on all environments !!.

+i have created a script that make default terminal to collaborate with tmux.
 With this script installed, the following things will happen when you open your terminal window.

 * it will create new tmux session automatically.